WINCHESTER

 the settlement was named with anything more than a divinely

 approved namesake.
 There was “Zarahemla Hill” (not named in the Book of Mormon) located opposite Nauvoo, on the Iowa side of the river.
-(Joseph Smith Diary, recorded by Willard Richards, The Words of Joseph Smith,
+(Joseph Smith Diary, recorded by Willard Richards,

 compiled by Andrew F. Ehat and Lyndon W. Cook, pg.
 173.)